-2021-2022 School Year
+2022-2023 School Year

-Dear Students and Parents,
+Dear Students and Parents.

-We made it to the 2021-2022 school year!
-If last year was any indication, we can make it through anything!
 I am so very excited to welcome you back to another year of amazing instruction at Rabun County Primary School!
 Through the combined collaborative efforts of staff, students, and parents, we are fortunate to have one of the best schools in the state!